programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Download your images to the `iiif-workshop` directory.
 As with Method 1, if you have the option, download your image(s) using the optimal file format available.
 For creating high-quality IIIF-compliant images, TIFFs are best, JPGs/JPEGs are second best, and PNGs are third best.

 As you're downloading your image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, and the tiler will not be able to distinguish between files without distinct titles.

+{% include figure.html filename="en-or-iiif-images-and-manifests-github-05.png" alt="A computer folder in Finder named "iiif-workshop" containing five cat photos and one jar file with a coffee cup icon labeled 'iiif-tiler.jar.'" caption="Figure 5.
+The file folder setup needed for using iiif-tiler." %}

 ### Using IIIF Tiler